 5. The total time away from the Center (on active award status) must be less than 50% of the total grant time.

 For questions or additional information, please contact your program coordinator or Mona Nakihei (NakiheiM@EastWestCenter.org).

 Other Funding Sources

-Please also check out the Graduate Student Organization of UH for conference funding on our resources page.
+Please also check out the Graduate Student Organization of UH for conference funding.